 Among his recent DVD releases are "Der Rosenkavalier" (Salzburg, 2015 and The Metropolitan Opera, 2017) as well as Beethoven's Symphony No. 9 with Philippe Jordan and the Orchestra of the Paris Opera, further recordings include "Das Rheingold" and "Lohengrin" with Marek Janowski, Mahler's Symphony No. 8 and Anton Bruckner's Mass No. 3.

-With his debut as a stage director in 2021 at the Theater an der Wien with “Tristan Experiment”, Günther Groissböck takes on a new exciting challenge; further plans include König Marke ("Tristan und Isolde") and his role debut as Philipp II. („Don Carlo“) at the Metropolitan Opera, Fiesco ("Simone Boccanegra"), Ochs ("Rosenkavalier") as wel as his role debut as Wotan ("Walküre") at the Vienna State Opera, La Roche (“Capriccio") at the Paris Opera, Ochs ("Rosenkavalier") at the Staatsoper Unter den Linden Berlin, as well as Landgraf Hermann („Tannhäuser“), Vodník („Rusalka“), and Gurnemanz („Parsifal“) at the Bavarian State Opera.
+With his debut as a stage director in 2021 at the Theater an der Wien with “Tristan Experiment”, Günther Groissböck took on a new exciting challenge; further plans include his role debut as Philipp II. („Don Carlo“) at the Metropolitan Opera, Ochs ("Rosenkavalier") at the Vienna State Opera, Daland ("Der fliegende Holländer") at the Opéra de Paris, Vodník („Rusalka“) at the Bavarian State Opera, Landgraf Hermann and „Parsifal“ in concert at the Bayreuth Festival 2021.